Genivia/ugrep/README.md

       ug -.
 PATTERN ...                      ug -g'.*,.*/' PATTERN ...

+  💡 specify `hidden` in your .ugrep to always search hidden files with `ug`.

 - Exclude files specified by [.gitignore](#ignore) etc.

       ug --ignore-files PATTERN ...          ug --ignore-files=.ignore PATTERN ...

+  💡 specify `ignore-files` in your .ugrep to always ignore them with `ug`.
+Add additional `ignore-files=...` as desired.

 - Search patterns excluding [negative patterns](#not) ("match this but not that")